Acer pseudoplatanus: Clonenagh Money Tree

 Saint Fintan founded a monastery at Clonenagh in County Laois, Ireland, in the sixth century and it had a spring beside it.
 This was considered holy and was visited by pilgrims.
 In the nineteenth century, a Protestant land owner, annoyed at people visiting the site, filled the well in, whereupon the water started to flow into the hollow interior of a sycamore tree on the other side of the road.
 Filled with amazement, people hung rags on the tree and pressed coins into its trunk as votive offerings and it became known as the "Money Tree".
 Some years later, it fell down, but new shoots appeared from its base, and the water still welled up.
 It remains a place of veneration on St Fintan's day, February 17.

 Sycamore Gap Tree

-The Sycamore Gap Tree or Robin Hood Tree is a sycamore tree standing next to Hadrian's Wall near Crag Lough in Northumberland, England.
-It is located in a dramatic dip in the landscape and is a popular photographic subject, described as one of the most photographed trees in the country.
-It derives its alternative name from featuring in a prominent scene in the 1991 film Robin Hood: Prince of Thieves.
-The tree is a few hundred years old and once stood with others, but they have been removed over time, possibly to improve sightlines or for gamekeeping purposes.
+The Sycamore Gap Tree or Robin Hood Tree was a sycamore tree standing next to Hadrian's Wall near Crag Lough in Northumberland, England.
+It was located in a dramatic dip in the landscape and was a popular photographic subject, described as one of the most photographed trees in the country.
+It derived its alternative name from featuring in a prominent scene in the 1991 film Robin Hood: Prince of Thieves.
+According to the National Trust, the tree was planted in the late 19th century and once stood with others, but they had been removed over time, possibly to improve sightlines or for gamekeeping purposes.
+It was felled overnight on 28 September 2023; a police investigation was launched the following day.
+The perpetrators Daniel Graham and Adam Carruthers, who carried out the act for 'kicks', were convicted and jailed for four years on 15 July 2025.